isLundy/pluginsPath/README.md

 ### Method 2: ( Highly recommended )

-You can also put the code in `W_hotbox`, it's so convenient.
+You can also put the code of pluginsPath.py in `W_hotbox`, it's so convenient.

 <img src="/images/W_hotbox_pluginsPath.png">